sutta » kn » thag » Theragāthā 11.1

 ujjuhānova pāvuse;

-You’re like a little bird in the rain!
+You’re like a little bird in the monsoon!

 Verambhā ramaṇīyā te,